 We may also use your personal data for other purposes that are not incompatible with the purposes we have disclosed to you if and where this is permitted by applicable data protection laws.

 - Sharing of Personal data

 We may disclose your personal data to the following categories of recipients:

 - Smart Communications group companies.
 As a global company we share your personal data between our group companies located in the UK, USA and Australia to deliver high quality services and to share administrative and operational resources for the efficient running of the Smart Communications business.
-Please see section 6 for the transfer mechanism outside the European Economic Area (“EEA”) for these lawful disclosures.
+Please see section 6 for the transfer mechanism outside of the UK or the European Economic Area (“EEA”) for these lawful disclosures.

 - Professional advisors including lawyers, auditors, insurers and professional bodies;

 - IT and website service providers including Google Analytics, cloud service providers and data analysis service providers;

 - Marketing and CRM service providers, event organisers and PR agencies.